Quantizations of local Calabi-Yau threefolds and their moduli of vector bundles: Introduction

 In this work, we describe the geometry of noncommutative deformations $\mathcal W$ of a Calabi--Yau threefold $W$, showing that the quantum moduli space of vector bundles on together with the map taking a vector bundle on $\mathcal W$ to its classical limit

-has the structure of a constructible sheaf, whose rank and singularity set depend explicitly on the choice of noncommutative deformation.
+has the structure of a constructible sheaf, whose rank and singularity set depend explicitly on the choice of a noncommutative deformation.
 In particular, we describe the geometry of noncommutative deformations of some crepant resolutions.
 It is at this point yet unclear how these compare with Van den Bergh's noncommutative crepant resolutions \cite{V}.
+Other approaches to noncommutative local Calabi--Yau threefolds using the languages of quivers and motives appeared in \cite{N,CMPS} with similar jump behaviour being observed, and applications to noncommutative gauge theory were described in \cite{S}.

-To each Poisson structure $\sigma$ on $W_k$, with $k=1$ or $k=2$ there corresponds a noncommutative deformation $(\mathcal W_k, \mathcal A^\sigma)$ with $\mathcal A^\sigma = (\mathcal O \llrr{\hbar},\star_\sigma)$ where $\star_\sigma$ is the star product corresponding to $\sigma$.
+To each Poisson structure $\sigma$ on $W_k$, with $k=1$ or $k=2$ there corresponds a noncommutative deformation $(\mathcal W_k, \mathcal A^\sigma)$ with $\mathcal A^\sigma = (\mathcal O_{W_k} \llrr{\hbar},\star_\sigma)$ where $\star_\sigma$ is the star product corresponding to $\sigma$.
 All of these Poisson structures were described in \cite{BGKS} in terms of generators over global functions; when $\sigma$ is one of such generators, we refer to it as a {\it basic} Poisson structure.
 There exist Poisson structures for which all brackets vanish on the first formal neighbourhood of $\mathbb P^1 \subset W_k$; we call them {\it extremal} Poisson structures, they behave very differently from the basic ones.
 Our main results are:

 \begin{theorem*}[\ref{e1},\ref{e2}] Let $k=1$ or $2$.
 If $\sigma$ is an extremal Poisson structure on $W_k$, then the quantum moduli space $\mathfrak M_j^{\hbar} (\mathcal W_k, \sigma)$ can be viewed as the étale space of a constructible sheaf $\mathcal E_k$ of generic rank $2j-k-1$ over the classical moduli space $\mathfrak M_j (W_k)$ with singular stalks of all ranks up to $4j -k-4$. \end{theorem*}